Maps (2D)

 Expand

-An API key can be used to authorize access to ArcGIS Online services and resources from your app, as well as to monitor access to those services.
-You can use a single API key for all requests made by your app, or assign individual keys for classes that expose an API key property.
+An API Key access token can be used to authorize access to ArcGIS Online services and resources from your app, as well as to monitor access to those services.
+You can use a single access token for all requests made by your app, or assign individual access tokens for any classes that implements APIKeyResource

 Tutorials